Save the Date for 2023 Festival –

 The festival affords us the opportunity to share with our community and state the important role West Virginia’s natural resources play in our economic development.
-Rich in tradition, the Festival also plays a major role in our local and state economy and offers something for everyone to enjoy, such as, headline concerts and music shows, lumberjack competition, forestry & wood exhibits, juried art show, photography exhibit, quilt show, arts and crafts, amusement rides, (3) parades and the Royal Coronation of Queen Silvia.
+Rich in tradition, the Festival also plays a major role in our local and state economy and offers something for everyone to enjoy, such as, headline concerts and music shows, lumberjack competition, forestry & wood exhibits, juried art show, photography exhibit, quilt show, arts and crafts, amusement rides, and parades.

 Randolph County and the City of Elkins open their streets to accommodate 75,000+ visitors each year, with an opportunity for exploring our surrounding counties.

 Robert “Robbie” Morris, Jr. will serve as the Director General for the 84th Mountain State Forest Festival, which will take place between September 26th and October 4th.
 This will be his sixth year with the festival.
 Morris has two daughters, Elin and Tinley.
 Morris served as a train bearer in the 1993 Forest Festival, his father, Bob Morris, served as an assistant director in 1992 and 1993, and his daughter Elin served as a flower girl in the 2018 Forest Festival.